This is mostly just a bunch of personal notes.

 First calibrate the monitor which works with dispcal, targen, dispread and colprof to generate a profile for the first monitor.

 Then use the nVidia utility (nvidia-settings) to remove that 1st monitor.
 Find it and disable it in the options, then save your /etc/X11/xorg.conf, you may have to launch the nvidia utility as root.
 Make sure you keep a copy of that file first:

 sudo cp /etc/X11/xorg.conf /etc/X11/xorg.conf.good

-You probably have to reboot at this point, you should then only have that monitor.
+You probably have to reboot or restart X11 at this point, you should then only have that monitor on.
 Generate the profile with dispcal, targen, dispread and colprof as stated above, using a different name.
 Then reinstate your original xorg.conf file and reboot: sudo cp /etc/X11/xorg.conf.good /etc/X11/xorg.conf && sudo reboot

 Now you are free to use either profile with xcalib.
-I don't think you can apply both at the same time to their specific monitors.
+I don't think you can apply both at the same time to their specific monitors which would be great.